bytemare/frost/README.md

 This package implements [FROST](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost).

-It is currently in active development, and utterly useless.

 #### What is frost?

 > FROST reduces network overhead during threshold signing operations while employing a novel technique to protect